 Above: Gomez and her young daughter, outside their Bordeaux abode.

-Intrigued by Gomez's use of pink and want to give a it a try?
+Intrigued by Gomez's use of pink and want to give it a try?
 See color specialist Eve Aschcraft's post about Ways to Introduce Pink.